 |Nick Kinsley, Licensed Funeral Director / Pre-Need Counselor|

-Nick currently resides in Chesterfield with his sweetheart, Molly Shutt, and sweet pug, Dora.
+Nick currently resides in Chesterfield, with his sweet pug, Dora.
 He was part of the 100th graduating class of Thomas Dale in 2008 and is also a proud alumnus of Enon Elementary.
 After living in Radford for a few years, Nick moved back to the area and attended John Tyler Community College, where he graduated with an Associate of Applied Science Degree in Funeral Service in 2014, and became a Licensed Funeral Director in September of 2015.
 Nick is a passionate Denver Broncos football fan, sporting orange and blue every game day (Go Broncos).

 |Buddy Mayes, Licensed Funeral Director / Crematory Manager|

 Buddy resides in Prince George County with his wife, Debbie and their numerous spoiled pets.
 Buddy came out of retirement to join the firm as a part-time associate in March of 2010 and soon decided to begin a second career.
 In May of 2013, Buddy graduated from John Tyler Community College with an Associate of Applied Science Degree in Funeral Service, and became a Licensed Funeral Director in June of 2013.
 Buddy is an appointed member of the John Tyler Community College Funeral Services Advisory Council.
 He and his wife are members of Oakland Baptist Church in Prince George.